7 Sights in Visby, Sweden (with Map and Images)

 Show sight on map

-Gotlands Art Museum is an art museum at Sankt Hansgatan in Visby.
-The Gotland Art Museum was opened in 1988 with Jan Brunius as director of Gotland’s first folk school building from 1847.
+Gotland Art Museum is an art museum on Sankt Hansgatan in Visby, Sweden.
+Gotland Art Museum was opened in 1988 with Jan Brunius as director of Gotland's first elementary school building from 1847.
 The museum is part of the Gotland Museum.
-The museum’s own art collection consists mainly of painting and crafts related to Gotland from the early 19th century to the present.
+The museum's own art collection consists mainly of paintings and handicrafts related to Gotland from the early 1800s to the present.

 Wikipedia: Gotlands konstmuseum (SV)